Date: 8th March 2014

 Location: Morecambe, Lancashire

-My third stadium of 2014 was on Saturday 8th March at the Globe Arena in Morecambe, Lancashire.
+My third new ground of 2014 was on Saturday 8th March at the Globe Arena in Morecambe, Lancashire.
 The match was Morecambe vs. Southend United in Football League Two.

 The Globe Arena is adjacent to the Sunnyside camp site to the east of the town centre.
 The ground is around 1.5 miles from Morecambe railway station and has been home to the club since 2010.
 This was the year when Morecambe left their Christie Park home where they had played for the previous 89 years.